 TO 558 - Operations Management (2.25 cr, Winter)

 Transformation processes create all value in society.
 This course provides a framework for systematically examining, understanding, and optimizing such processes.
 Through a mixture of lectures, case discussions, and hands-on simulations you will learn tools and approaches that are critical for success in a wide variety of service and production settings.

 (Please note that certain electives are offered only in the Fall or Winter term.
-Please refer to the registration information page for the Fall electives offered.)
+Please refer to the registration information page for the Winter electives offered.)